The FHA 203k Mortgage Helps Buyers Finance The Fixer Home

 But the FHA program is good for high-credit home buyers as well.
 Why?
 The ultra-low downpayment requirement.

-Arguably, the most attractive FHA loan feature is its ability to grant pre-approval to buyers putting just a little over three percent down.
+Arguably, the most attractive feature is its ability to grant pre-approval to buyers putting just a little over three percent down.

 This downpayment flexibility applies to 203k buyers as well.